GYG-be/gyg-be.github.io/_posts/2024-04-14-robotic-chicken-coop-abattoir.md

-# The Abbridged Version Describing the DEMONSTRATION PROJECT
+## 0. Abridged Desription the DEMONSTRATION PROJECT and Need For The Specification

-This specification will describe how to build and operate a functional, **secure** 4-season prototype with 500 chickens, quail, pheasant or rabbits with maximum intital expenditure of $30,000.
-This initial expenditure does not include land rent or land acquistion costs.
-The proving grounds for this DEMONSTRATION PROJECT will include 5 A of highly tillable, high-producing cropland in NW Iowa that are to be dedicated to a multi-species planting of chestnuts, plums, cherries, rasberrries, gooseberries; the poultry or rabbits will graze the understory of the agroforestry operation. $5,000 will be spent on the initial nursery stock.
-The electric system of the robotic coop will provide the power to pump water from shallow wells on this land.
-The 5A demonstration size was chosen because it is roughly equal to the size of a city block.
-Each city and its typical blocks sizes vary with its age and topography, of course, but it's safe to say that most are ***approximately*** on the order of something somewhat close to 660 feet by 330 feet or 217,800 square feet which is exactly 5 acres.
+This specification outlines the development and operation of a functional, **secure** 4-season prototype designed to accommodate 500 chickens, quail, pheasant, or rabbits with a maximum initial investment of $30,000, excluding land acquisition or rental costs.
+The DEMONSTRATION PROJECT will utilize 5 acres of premium tillable cropland in Northwest Iowa dedicated to a multi-species agroforestry operation featuring chestnuts, plums, cherries, raspberries, and gooseberries, with poultry or rabbits grazing the understory.

-It is expected $5000 will need to be spent to acquire initial stock of animals.
-The mobile coop unit itself should be doable for less than $20,000 total, although that might prove to be a stretch.
-The approximate budget for the initial 4-season structure and fencing enclosures and feeding/watering systems for 500 small animals is approximately $5,000; the drive system might be possible for $5,000; and we should be able to develop power system and battery storage also about $5,000.
-Finally $5,000 is expected for the rest of the systems including control and communication, security and animal protection/welfare monitoring.
+## Budget Allocation
+- $5,000 for initial nursery stock
+- $5,000 for animal acquisition
+- $20,000 for the mobile coop unit, broken down as:
+  - $5,000 for the 4-season structure, fencing enclosures, and feeding/watering systems
+  - $5,000 for the drive system
+  - $5,000 for power system and battery storage
+  - $5,000 for auxiliary systems (control, communication, security, and animal welfare monitoring)

+## System Characteristics
+The production system will be EXTENSIVE rather than intensive, ensuring the operation remains virtually odor-free and produces minimal noise—significantly less than typical mowing activities on a standard city block.
+The mobile coop will navigate the area to herd, protect, and enclose the animals while utilizing an electric system capable of pumping water from shallow wells on the property.

+## Scale and Application
+The 5-acre demonstration size approximates a city block, though the system is not constrained to a square configuration and could comprise contiguous lots totaling a similar area.
+HROS.dev components and systems will be developed for nationwide distribution, supporting a vision of food security for a population of 2,500 where residents obtain 96% of their nutrition from sources beyond poultry/rabbits.

+While city block dimensions vary by location, age, and topography, most are ***approximately*** 660 feet by 330 feet or 217,800 square feet, which equals exactly 5 acres.

 ## 1. EXECUTIVE SUMMARY